Pataree/DataScience/README.md

 Summary

-Getting data from APIs, from quandl, yahoo, alpha vantage, and twitter are all different.
+* Getting data from APIs, from quandl, yahoo, alpha vantage, and twitter are all different.
 I had find web scrapping

-NLP was fun but I did not manage to integrated it into my project and how it would impact share price due to insufficent data
+* Natural Language Processing (NLP) was fun but I did not manage to integrated it into my project and how it would impact share price due to insufficent data

 Though there are lots of other things I would love to experiment, I will need a bit more time to learn and investigate.